 - To add a second parent to the child’s birth certificate requires a certified copy of a court order adjudicating parentage or a completed Voluntary Acknowledgement of Parentage Form and, if applicable, a Denial of Parentage Form.

 - For information on establishing legal parentage please contact Vermont Department of Children and Families.

 A death certificate may be corrected within six months from the date of death or amended after six months from the date of death by application submitted by the certifying licensed health care professional, medical examiner, hospital, nursing home, or funeral director.

 A marriage certificate may be corrected within six months from the date of marriage by application to the Town/City Clerk who issued the certificate.
 Amendments after six months from the date of marriage require a court order.

 A delayed birth certificate may be issued for a person born in Vermont from whom no birth certificate was filed during the first year following the birth.
-A person, their parent or guardian may submit to Vital Records an Application for Delayed Certificate of Birth.
+A person, their parent or guardian may submit to Vital Records an Application for Delayed Certificate of Birth and Statement of Information to Appear on Delayed Certificate of Birth.
 Supporting documents are required.

 - Searchable Index of Vermont Births and Deaths, 1909 to present.
 The index is updated weekly.

 - Additional resources from the Vermont Secretary of State

 Click on the header to sort alphabetical by title or by type of vital record.
 Use the search tool to find what you're looking for.